 While renovating the estate, the owners took great care to preserve the authentic, traditional charm of the building.
 Nevertheless, you need not do without modern comfort in the large eat-in kitchen.

-The elegant kitchenette is very well equipped, amongst others with gas stove, refrigerator with freezer compartment, microwave, toaster, electric mixer, kettle and dish washer.
+The elegant kitchenette is very well appointed, amongst others with gas stove, refrigerator with freezer compartment, microwave, toaster, immersion blender, water boiler and dish washer.
 The fireplace in the kitchen provides warmth for the whole house.